AdesojiCodeMaster/Mark_Six_Game-CLI/README.md

 -The player predicts six numbers correctly out of numbers ranging from 1 to 49 on the board that must be the same as the game's lucky numbers.

 -The player/players can mark anywhere on the board with the token to move around.
-If the player finishes a draw, he needs to wait for 10seconds before playing a new game. --The players/player can continue to play the game as long as they want after every 10 seconds of holding time.
+If the player finishes a draw, he needs to wait for 10seconds before playing a new game. -

+-The players/player can continue to play the game as long as they want after every 10 seconds of holding time.

 ## Test Screenshot
 ![screenshot](./assets/image/m62.png)
 ![screenshot](./assets/image/m67.png)